-(x) Development of between 840 and 900 residential units within the Resource Area
+(x) Development of between 840 750 and 900 residential units within the Resource Area

-Any subdivision or development which will result in the total residential units

-(including retirement units) within the Resource Area exceeding 840.
+Any subdivision or development which will result in the total residential units (including retirement units) within the Resource Area exceeding 840 750.
+For the purposes of this rule a unit in a retirement development, intended for retirement living, is deemed to be 0.4 of a residential unit.